spencertipping/ni/doc/ni_by_example_4.md

 ##Geographic and Time Perl Functions
 `ni` was developed at [Factual, Inc.](www.factual.com), which works with mobile location data; these geographically-oriented operators are open-sourced and highly efficient.
 There's also a [blog post](https://www.factual.com/blog/how-geohashes-work) if you're interested in learning more.
-All of these opertoars work only inside a Perl mapper context (`p'...'`)
+All of these operators work only inside a Perl mapper context (`p'...'`).

 ###`ghe`: geohash encoding